SolidLabResearch/miravi-a-linked-data-viewer/README.md

             "name": "A name for the query",
             "description": "Description of the query",
-            "id": "A unique ID for the query", "sources": "Sources over which the query should be executed", "useProxy": "True or false, whether the query should be executed through the proxy or not.
+            "id": "A unique ID for the query",
+            "icon" "The key to the icon for to represent the query, see below.", "sources": "Sources over which the query should be executed", "useProxy": "True or false, whether the query should be executed through the proxy or not.
 This field is optional and defaults to false.", "askQuery": {